georgeCherry02/basic-binomial-pricer/README.md

 2. Install maturin for ease of use, `pip install maturin`
 3. Run `maturin build` or `maturin develop` to access it locally in this environment
-4. See test scripts for usage
+4. See test scripts and jupyter notebooks for usage